cee-elle/just-the-docs/index.md

 layout: default
 title: Introduction
 nav_order: 1
-description: "This guide was designed for developers with some basic understanding of request/response and knowledge of an API."
+description: "This is a Postman guide designed for developers with some basic understanding of request/response and some knowledge of an API."
 permalink: /
 ---